ky381011/aws-cicd/.github/instructions/terraform.instruction.md

 ## Resources

 ## Variables
-- Need type definition
+- Need type definition.
-- Need default value
+- Need default value.
+- Do not use list as well as possible.
+Instead, use map object.

 ## Outputs